 The authorisation makes sure there are enough funds in the issuing bank to send the amount.
 Once the payment is authorised, the funds are sent from the customer bank account to the credit card provider - this process usually only takes a couple of seconds.

-Once the credit card provider holds the funds, it kickstarts the next part of the process: settlement.
+Once the credit card provider holds the funds, it kickstarts the next part of the process called settlement.
 Visa or Mastercard sends the payment to your merchant account, which is a process that can take a few days depending on the network and currency used.

 An online payment processor works just like a physical payment processor, but instead operates online.
 The payment processor acts as a third party to process your online payment - think of it as the middle man between your business account and your customer’s account.

 Payment processing companies authorise the payment with the credit card network and then process the transfer.
 They also make sure that the payment is secure, encrypted and meets regulatory and compliance requirements.
 The processor will also take care of accidental transactions or any issues such as chargebacks.

 The payment gateway is the software used to communicate between the merchant account and transaction information.
 While the processor focuses on moving funds from the buyer account to the merchant account, the payment gateway provider moves the actual transactions from one API server to another.

 Many platforms like Shopify and Magento offer integrated payment processors: this means they offer a platform to sell items online that already has a processor and gateway integrated into the shop.